METEO 3 Lesson 6 Images

 Text description of the pressure at the top of the troposphere image.

 The image illustrates the atmospheric layers and corresponding temperature and pressure changes with altitude.
 On the left side, a graph shows altitude from 0 to 50 kilometers.
 Two curves are depicted: a red curve for temperature (T) and a blue curve for pressure (P).
-The red curve varies, starting low, rising gradually, and peaking near the top.
-The blue curve starts steeply and then flattens.
-The image is divided into the troposphere at the bottom, shown with clouds and a cruising airplane, and the stratosphere above, with a label for the "Ozone Layer."
-The background transitions in color from green at the troposphere to dark blue in the stratosphere.
-Below the graph, there are additional scales for temperature in red and pressure in blue.
+The red curve shows temperature decreasing with height in the troposphere, and increasing with height in the stratosphere.
+The blue curve shows rapidly decreasing pressure in the troposphere with a more gradual decrease in the stratosphere.
+The image is divided into the troposphere at the bottom, shown with clouds and a cruising airplane at a dashed line labeled "tropopause", and the stratosphere above, with a label for the "Ozone Layer" between 20-30km.
+The surface, at 0km, is shades of green and brown with shades of blue in the troposphere.
+The ozone layer is marked by varying shades of green and above that is the stratosphere colored in dark blue.
+Below the graph, there are additional scales for temperature in red , ranging from -90 to 30 degrees Celsius, and pressure, from 0 to 1000mb, in blue.

 schematic may help you visualize the adjustment process